mParticle/docs/src/pages/integrations/amazon-advertising/audience/index.md

 By default, mParticle uploads to Amazon Advertising whenever at least one of the following conditions is met:

 * 2 hours have passed since the last update
-* At least 1000000 bytes are in the queue
+* Bulk queue size limit is reached

 Upload frequency can sometimes be adjusted.
 Reach out to your mParticle Customer Success Manager if you need to discuss upload frequency.